inkognitro/oas-tszod-gen/README.md

 In order to process a login, a request is triggered by calling the generated `authenticate` endpoint caller function.
 The previously created requestHandler instance is now passed as a first argument to the `authenticate` function.
 After receiving the `RequestResult` followed by the check of the according response status 200, TypeScript recognizes the type of the received response body.
-Finally, the received access token is stored in the `exampleAuthAccessToken` variable.
+Finally, the received access token is stored in the `myJwtAuthAccessToken` variable.

 ```typescript
 import {